 If you’ve exhausted all options and aren’t able to work out a deal that will allow you to keep the home, you might still be able to avoid a foreclosure by selling it or giving it to the lender.

 Deed in lieu of foreclosure.
 With a deed in lieu of foreclosure, you voluntarily convey clear title to the property over to the lender rather than going through a foreclosure.
-(Learn more about how to avoid a foreclosure with a deed in lieu of foreclosure.)

 If you have questions about how foreclosure works in your state and what protections against foreclosure you have under federal and state laws, or you think you want to fight a foreclosure in court, consider talking to a lawyer.
 If you can’t afford to hire a lawyer to represent you throughout the entire process, consider at least scheduling a consultation with one who can help you decide what to do, tell you how foreclosure works in your state, and explain your legal rights and responsibilities.